craftworkgames/craftworkgames.github.io/docs/features/particles/loading_ember_files.md

 - In the same directory as the `.ember` file, or
 - Already loaded through the Content Pipeline

-### Step 2: Load Using ParticleEffectReader
+### Step 2: Load Using ParticleEffectSerializer

-Use the `ParticleEffectReader` class to load the effect directly:
+Use the `ParticleEffectSerializer` class to load the effect directly:

 ```cs
 public class Game1 : Game